 (G) There are chronic drainage problems in numerous areas the town which, on an annual basis, threaten property, limit access to property, create unpredictable driving conditions and present a negative image of the town's ability to address community problems.

-(H) There is current and anticipated growth which will contribute to the need for a comprehensive stormwater management system.
+(H) There is current and continued growth which will impact the town's stormwater utility system.

-(J) There is a lack of resources (equipment, manpower, funds) in the town to address problems comprehensively and within a defined time frame.
+(I) There are limited resources (equipment, manpower, funds) in the town to address stormwater utility system issues comprehensively and within a defined time frame.

-(L) The town is a community comprised of citizens with a wide range of incomes and abilities to afford government services.
+(K) The town is a community comprised of citizens with a wide range of incomes and ability to afford government services.

-(N) The town must upgrade its capability to maintain existing and future stormwater management facilities and measures.
+(M) The town must continue to upgrade its capability to maintain existing and future stormwater utility management facilities and measures.

-(O) Every parcel of real property in the town either uses or benefits from the stormwater management system, and the improvement of existing facilities and construction of additional facilities in the system will directly or indirectly benefit the owners of all real property.
+(N) Every parcel of real property in the town either uses or benefits from the stormwater utility management system; and the improvement of existing facilities and construction of additional facilities in the system will directly or indirectly benefit the owners of all real property.

-(P) The extent of use of the stormwater management system by each classification of real property is dependent on a variety of factors that influence runoff, such as land use, topography, intensity of development, amount of impervious surface, and location in a particular watershed or basin.
+(O) The extent of use of the stormwater utility management system by each classification of real property is dependent on a variety of factors that influence runoff, such as land use, topography, intensity of development, amount of impervious surface, and location in a particular watershed or basin.

-(Q) Property owners shall finance the stormwater management system in general relationship to their contribution and need for the system, and to the extent they benefit from the system, and charges therefor should bear a reasonable relationship to the cost of the service, and every effort should be made to fairly and equitably spread the cost of the system to all property owners.
+(P) Property owners shall finance the stormwater utility management system in general relationship to their contribution and need for the system and to the extent they benefit from the system, and charges therefor should bear a reasonable relationship to the cost of the service, and every effort should be made to fairly and equitably spread the cost of the system to all property owners.

-(R) The town is utilizing a modified version of the Intensity of Development Method as detailed in this chapter, and believes this decision to be in the best interests of the community and environment.
+(Q) The town is utilizing a modified version of the intensity of development method as detailed in this chapter and believes this decision to be in the best interests of the community and environment.

-(S) After careful review, a base rate in the amount of $60 per year is determined to be fair and reasonable, and in the best interests of the community.
+(R) After careful review, a residential tiered stormwater utility fee relative to dwelling unit size (square feet) is determined to be fair and reasonable, and in the best interests of the community.